CloudComputingProject-2022/Data_visualization_and_analysis_tool_for_telemetry_data/README.md

   * ```advertised.listeners=PLAINTEXT://externalIP:9092```
   * ```zookeeper.connect=hostnameA:2181,hostnameB:2181,hostnameC:2181/kafka_root_znode```

-* If you're using Google Cloud Dataproc clusters, you don't need to manually install and configure Spark as it is already included.
+* If you're using Google Cloud Dataproc clusters, you don't need to manually install and configure Spark as it is already included in the cluster's VM image.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->